Etak0o/frontend_host_etako/README.md

     and it does not display under orders, when you refresh it does display :(

 # Log in details
+   1. username: nicholebaddoo@gmail.com || password: etakoswebsite
+   2. username: obaddoo4jc@gmail.com || password: Tr1nity3

 # Feature Check
 ## 1. User Registration & Authentication (15 Marks)
-• Students sign up and log in.
+• Students sign up and log in. ✅

-• Include profile details (name, email, room number).
+• Include profile details (name, email, room number). ✅

 ## 2. Menu Display & Ordering (15 Marks)
-• Display menu items with images, prices, and categories.
+• Display menu items with images, prices, and categories. ✅
-• Enable users to add items to cart and place orders.
+• Enable users to add items to cart and place orders.✅

 ##  3. Order Tracking & History (15 Marks)
-• Users can view order history and current order status.
+• Users can view order history and current order status. ✅
-• Admin can update order statuses (Pending, Preparing, Ready).
+• Admin can update order statuses (Pending, Preparing, Ready).❌

 ## 4. Deployment (15 Marks)
-• Host backend (Node.js + PostgreSQL) on Render.
+• Host backend (Node.js + PostgreSQL) on Render. ✅
-• Host frontend on GitHub Pages and ensure full integration.
+• Host frontend on GitHub Pages and ensure full integration.✅

+## also
+there is no option for an admin to update statuses:(